openath/openath.github.io/pricing.md

 ## Entries Only - 50p + 5%
-If you wish to use Opentrack to take entries and collect money on a credit card, we charge 50p + 5% on each transaction.   *Out of this, approximately 20p + 1.5-2% goes to the card processing company.
+If you wish to use OpenTrack to take entries and collect money on a credit card, we charge 50p + 5% on each transaction.   *Out of this, approximately 20p + 1.5-2% goes to the card processing company.
 So, on a £10.00 transaction, the club would receive £9.00; and we would make approximately 50-60p after costs and taxes.
 If one person pays for several entries, or a whole team, at once, the club's share goes up*

 You will be able to number athletes and download the entry information in a spreadsheet.
 You may also upload results AFTER the competition has finished.

 ## Competition Management - £1.20 / &euro;1.00

-Using Opentrack end to end - for real or virtual competitions, with all features from entries through to seeding, live results, and score calculations - in the UK costs £1.00 + VAT (£1.20) per competitor, unless the 50p+5% yields a greater amount.
+Using OpenTrack end to end - for real or virtual competitions, with all features from entries through to seeding, live results, and score calculations - in the UK costs £1.00 + VAT (£1.20) per competitor, unless the 50p+5% yields a greater amount.
 We can either collect this from entry fees, or invoice.

 *Note that the the subsidy from England Athletics that allowed us to offer this free during COVID-19 ran from April to July.
 Any virtual competition set up in that time may keep running at no cost.
 However, any new ones will be charged as above.*